fedi-e2ee/public-key-directory-specification/Specification.md

 For high-security use cases, clients **MAY** require that all queried PKDs have mutually consistent Checkpoint histories before trusting any public key mappings.

+#### Attacks against the One-Time Password on BurnDown

+**Status**: Mitigated.

+The One-Time Password security measure is a defense-in-depth to prevent a compromised instance (Fediverse host server) from being able to issue BurnDown protocol messages if the attacker is not able to further compromise the administrators' secret keys.
+Since these one-time passwords are derived from a shared secret known only to the moderator team, compromising the server should not permit an attacker to issue a BurnDown.
+However, a sophisticated attacker may try some further attacks that we consider in this section of the threat model.

+First, an attacker may try to brute force a valid one-time password.
+This is partially mitigated by the fact that our specified OTP configuration requires [8-digit one-time passphrases with a valid window size of 30 seconds](#totp-configuration).
+This gives a search space of 100,000,000 codes to select from.
+But more importantly is [rate-limiting with exponential back-off](#rate-limiting-bad-requests).

+Another concern that may arise is an attacker squatting on the server to wait for a valid OTP to be sent so they may replay it for their intended victims.
+However, this is partially mitigated because OTP codes may only be used once.

+> [!NOTE]
+> In this threat, we consider [**Xander**](#actors) as the attacker.
+If **Xander** and **Yvonne** are in cahoots, the
+> mitigations do not apply, but the attack is detectable by transparency log auditors.
+>
+> It is important that the Public Key Directory operators (Yvonne) and Fediverse instance operators (Alice, Carol, and
+> Richard) be disinterested parties.

 ## Protocol Messages

 This section outlines the different message types that will be passed from the Fediverse Server to the Public Key